 Package your pallet – Now for the fun part.
 It’s now time to package your pallet.
-Ideally you will want some form of bubble wrap or foam.
-Simply wrap your pallet with as much packaging as you can squeeze between the cargo and the straps.
+Ideally, you will want some form of bubble wrap or foam.
+Just wrap your pallet with as much packaging as you can squeeze between the cargo and the straps.
 Don’t cut corners with your packaging as it is this which will help protect the pallet cargo from damage during transit, as well as from the weather.
 Try to cover every single square inch of your pallet to ensure that, should the pallet be exposed to rain, it won’t cause the contents inside to become wet.

-Tighten the straps – Once you’ve wrapped the contents, pull the ratchet straps tight, but not too tight, otherwise you risk damaging your goods.
+Tighten the straps – Once you’ve wrapped the contents, pull the ratchet straps tight, but not too tight; otherwise you risk damaging your goods.

 Cover in shrink wrap and label – Again, it’s time to use yet more shrink wrap.
 This time you should wrap the outside to add yet another layer of protection as the pallet prepares to make its journey to its new home.
-Once you’re happy you’ve added enough shrink wrap to protect the cargo, add a delivery address/shipping label etc, and you’re good to go.
+Once you’re happy you’ve added enough shrink wrap to protect the cargo, add a delivery address/shipping label, etc., and you’re good to go.

-If you want to learn about our shipping services and for a free quote please click here.
+If you want to learn about our shipping services and for a free quote, please click here.